-There are several reasons not to assume that we want to assume symmetric mobility, and in fact my proposal is that at least for now we perform only asymmetric mobility, restricted to service provider entities.
-This preserves the normally assumed function of federations as identity-centric communities as opposed to service-centric ones, and avoids some (behavioural) trust issues.
+There are several reasons not to assume that we always want symmetric mobility, and in fact my proposal is that at least for now we perform only asymmetric mobility, restricted to service provider entities.
+This preserves the normally assumed function of federations as identity-centric communities as opposed to service-centric ones, and avoids some (behavioural) trust issues arising from the observation that identity provider entity metadata is likely to contain federation-specific policy metadata (scopes and identity assurance policy assertions) where service provider metadata does not usually do so at present.